Healthy Homes Assessment Stokes Valley

 Insulation Stokes Valley

-Insulation for underfloor and ceilings is a requirement on all rental homes from 1 July 2019.
-All landlords and property managers must ensure that the insulation is up to this new quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.
+Underfloor and ceiling insulation is required for all rent houses from 1 July 2019.
+All landlords and property managers are required to ensure the insulation meets current quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.

-A well-insulated property will reduce the risk of condensation, and decrease the risk of mould and damp, and will also make it easier to allow the home to retain the heat.
+A well-insulated property will help to control condensation and lower the chance of mould and damp, as well as making it easier to allow the house to retain the heat.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well insulation resists heat flow.
+The more R-value is higher, the more efficient the insulation.

 Stokes Valley Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside of the building it’s also about the outside.
-You must make sure there is somewhere for surface, rain and underground water to flow and to prevent it from getting inside.
-When it concerns damp and moisture it’s usually not apparent that it can become a big problem that can cause the property to suffer and affecting the tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside; you have to make sure there is somewhere for rain, surface and underground water to flow, and to prevent it from getting inside.
+When it concerns damp and moisture it is usually not apparent that it could be a huge problem and cause the property to suffer and harming your tenant’s health.

-The ground-moisture barrier typically a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from rising into the building.
-It also helps prevent water damage to the floor insulation.
+Ground moisture barriers are generally made of polythene and is laid on top of the ground to stop any moisture present in the ground from accumulating into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection